lindenbergresearch/BogaudioModules/README-prerelease.md

   - Range setting: smoothly scrolls the displayed frequency range, from just the lower 10% at full counter-clockwise, to the entire range (up to half the sampling rate) at noon, to the upper 20% at full clockwise.
   - Smooth setting: controls how many analysis frames will be averaged to drive the display.
 A higher setting reduces jitter, at the expense of time lag.
 For convenience, the knob setting is time-valued, from zero to half a second (internally this is converted to an integer averaging factor based on the sample rate and other settings).
   - Quality setting: changes the FFT window size.
 Higher settings yield finer frequency resolution, at a higher CPU cost.
 The levels and sizes are: GOOD (1024 samples), HIGH (2048 samples) and ULTRA (4096 samples).
 If Rack's sample rate is 96khz or higher, the sizes are doubled.
-  - Window setting: sets the window function applied to the input to the FFT.
+  - WindowFunction setting: sets the window function applied to the input to the FFT.
 The options are Kaiser, Hamming and none/square.
 The default, Kaiser, is probably best for most purposes.
   - Each channel has a THRU output, which passes the corresponding input through unchanged.
   - On the context (right-click) menu, the display vertical (amplitude) range can be set to extend down to -120dB (the default is -60dB); alternately it can be set to to display linearly, with the amplitude expressed as a percentage, where 100% is equivalent to 0dB.
   - By default the frequency axis has a logarithmic plot; this can be set to linear on the context menu.